edzzn/khalilstemmler-blog/src/pages/articles/tutorials/deploying-a-serverless-graphql-api-on-netlify.md

 npm install --save-dev cpx nodemon
 ```

 - `apollo-server`: When we're developing locally, we're going to want to run our code against a local GraphQL endpoint.
-Let's install this so that we can craft a good local development experience.
+Let's install this so that we can craft an excellent local development experience.
 - `apollo-server-lambda`: This is a version of Apollo Server optimized to work on serverless lambda functions.
 It's what we use to deploy to production.
 - `cpx`: In Netlify, we need to bundle all of our source code in the `functions/` folder, so we need a way to copy the code from our `src/` folder in a cross-platform-friendly way to the `functions/` folder.
 - `nodemon`: We all like cold-reloading.
 Install this so that we can get live updates when we change any files.